Practice Facilities

 Prior to closing your facility, the Board office requires written notification (Closing Practice Facility Form), which includes information such as:

-Additionally, a written notification to clients must be provided, detailing how they can obtain copies of medical records.
-In addition, a notice (stating the above information) should be posted at the practice before and after closing the facility.
+Written notification must be provided to clients detailing how they can obtain copies of medical records.
+In addition, a notice with the information about how to obtain medical records must be posted at the practice before and after the closing of the facility.

 Medical records must still be maintained for three (3) years, in accordance with NC Administrative Code .0207(b)(12)(B).